measXofficial/mdvfs.org-crashalgorithm/README.md

 # mdvfs.org-crashalgorithm
-This repository refelcts the work of the crash algorithm group of the mdfvs.org
+This repository reflects the work of the crash algorithm group of the mdfvs.org